 Complete Necessary Forms

-You can find every form you need to complete online at the Washington state court website.
+You can find every form you must complete online at the Washington State Court website.
 One of the primary forms required is the “Petition for Modification of Adjustment of Child Custody Decree/Parenting Plan.”
 There are other forms; your situation will determine which you need.

-There are several stages through which the change goes before a hearing takes place.
-Those steps include the service of the petition to change the agreement to the other parent unless they sign onto the request for change.
+The change goes through several stages before a hearing.
+Those steps include serving the petition to change the agreement to the other parent unless they sign onto the change request.

 Notice of Hearing